Not Your Grandma's Sherry—Delicious Food Pairings With Dry Sherry

 Reflections from A special glass-sided Sherry barrel.
 This way, visitors can see the protective yeast, known as flor, on top of the wine.

-Fino and Manzanilla, the lightest, freshest of sherries, age biologically under a layer of protective yeast called the flor.
-Like a blanket on top of the wine, it prevents oxidation, keeping the wine fresh, while imparting flavors and enticing aromas of nuts, yeast, dough, dried flowers and olive brine.
+Fino and Manzanilla, the lightest, freshest sherries, age biologically under a layer of protective yeast called the flor.
+Like a blanket on top of the wine, the flor prevents oxidation, keeping the wine fresh while imparting flavors and enticing aromas of nuts, yeast, dough, dried flowers, and olive brine.

-The only difference between a Fino and a Manzanilla is that the latter has more of a saline quality from being matured in barrels in the town of Sanlucar de Barrameda, close to the sea.
-Both wines are practically clear in color and are bone-dry and should be served chilled like a white wine.
+The only difference between a Fino and a Manzanilla is that the latter has a more saline quality from being matured in barrels in the town of Sanlucar de Barrameda, close to the sea.
+Both wines are practically clear in color, are bone-dry, and should be served chilled like white wine.

-En Rama, or ‘raw off the vine’ is another type of Fino or Manzanilla which is unfiltered and therefore has more pungent flavors.
+En Rama, or ‘raw off the vine,’ is another type of unfiltered Fino or Manzanilla with more pungent flavors.
 (Read more about en rama here).

-Take a look at my recipe here for Clams With Bacon, Corn, Tomatoes and Mushrooms.
-I served this dish with a Manzanilla from La Guita and it was a spot-on combination.
+Take a look at my recipe for Clams With Bacon, Corn, Tomatoes, and Mushrooms.
+I served this dish with a Manzanilla from La Guita, a spot-on delicious combination.

 La Guita Manzanilla is what I enjoyed with the steamed clam dish